 The Catholic and Protestant positions thus provide contrary reasons for not ordaining women to church office.
 For the Catholic position, women cannot be ordained because they do not resemble Christ.
 For the Protestant position, women cannot be ordained because they do.

 At the same time, insofar as these ironically contrary reasons for not ordaining women appeal to Christology for their opposition to women’ ordination, they share a common characteristic.
 Both positions use highly abstract arguments that are somewhat removed from the actual narratives about Jesus in the gospels or the specific focus of the teaching about Jesus in the epistles.
-The Catholic argument presupposes a specific understanding of the role of ordained clergy in celebrating the eucharist that seems to have been formulated first in the Medieval period, and then attaches to that theological understanding reflection on its significance for women that seems first to have appeared in an encyclical of Pope Paul VI in the twentieth century.
-The Protestant argument makes highly questionable assumptions about the eternal relations of the divine persons of the Trinity, insisting that the “economic” obedience of Jesus to his Father that appears in the gospels (an obedience of the Son in his “mission” as God become human) is a direct parallel to an eternal subordination of authority and obedience in the “immanent” Trinity itself, and, furthermore, that this eternal obedience of the Son to the Father is directly parallel to a permanent role of obedience of women to men.1
+The Catholic argument presupposes a specific understanding of the role of ordained clergy in celebrating the Eucharist that was formulated first in the Medieval period, and then attaches to that theological understanding a reflection on its significance for women that first appeared in Pope Paul VI’s encyclical Inter Insigniores in the mid-twentieth century.1 The Protestant argument makes highly questionable assumptions about the eternal relations of the divine persons of the Trinity, insisting that the “economic” obedience of Jesus to his Father that appears in the gospels (an obedience of the Son in his “mission” as God become human) is a direct parallel to an eternal subordination of authority and obedience in the “immanent” Trinity itself, and, furthermore, that this eternal obedience of the Son to the Father is directly parallel to a permanent role of obedience of women to men.2

-At the same time, both positions are correct that a discussion of ordination and the relation between men and women rightly needs to focus on Jesus, and that what the New Testament teaches about Jesus is finally normative for what the church believes about the relations between men and women, and, ultimately for the question of whether women can be ordained to ordained ministry.
+At the same time, both positions are correct that a discussion of ordination and the relation between men and women rightly needs to focus on Jesus, and that what the New Testament teaches about Jesus is finally normative for what the church believes about the relations between men and women, and, ultimately for the question of whether women can be ordained to church office.

-In what follows, I will examine the significance of what the gospels teach about Jesus for its significance for the relations between men and women.
-(In a subsequent essay, I intend to write about the same issue in the Pauline epistles.)
+In what follows, I will examine the significance of what the gospels teach about Jesus for its implications for the relations between men and women.
+(In subsequent essays, I will address the same issue in the Pauline epistles.)
 In particular, I will focus on the question of subordination.
 Does the New Testament teach a permanent subordination of women to men, and does it do so based on the example of Jesus?
 (The essay will focus, then, on Protestant rationales for opposition to the ordination of women.
-The Catholic sacramental argument that a female presbyter cannot represent a male Christ will be addressed in a later essay.)
+The Catholic sacramental argument that a female presbyter cannot represent a male Christ is addressed in later essays.)
 In addition, in contrast to the highly abstract Christological arguments endorsed by both Protestants and Catholics, this essay will focus on the specific concrete teaching of the New Testament gospels, particularly the implications of their narrative and symbolic logic.

 In Mark’s gospel, Jesus is identified at both the beginning and the end as the Son of God (1:1, 13:9).
 Although the reader knows this, the participants in the narrative do not, and, throughout the gospel, even Jesus’ close disciples do not understand correctly who he is or the nature of his identity as Son of God or Messiah.
 In addition, Mark subverts the “common sense” understanding of what it would mean to be the Son of God or the Messiah.
 For Mark, to be the Son of God means to be the crucified Messiah (8:31), and messiahship is redefined in terms of Isaiah’s image of the Suffering Servant (Isaiah 53).
 To be a disciple of Jesus means to be called to suffering, to follow a crucified Messiah.